Early Fall Start students have access to most of the UW resources that are available during the academic year.

 Within the Division of Student Life, the Unite UW program offers a campus-based cultural exchange specifically geared towards Early Fall Start students.
 This program is designed to bring together students from different cultural backgrounds and life experiences to build a community with lasting friendships.
 The four-week program is free, and you'll get to enjoy the beautiful Seattle summer through a retreat, picnic, hiking and other cultural activities.
 Visit Unite UW to learn more and apply.

 Intramural Activities Pass

-Early Fall Start students can purchase a summer membership to the campus IMA sports and fitness facilities.
-Just present your student ID when you purchase your pass and tell the staff you are an Early Fall Start student.
+Early Fall Start students can purchase a prorated summer membership or Single Use Pass to use the campus IMA sports and fitness facilities.
+Just present your student ID when you purchase your membership of pass and tell the staff you are an Early Fall Start student.
 The membership is valid from the date of purchase through the end of September.

 International Student Organization